Ready to say goodbye to student loan debt for good? Learn More

 • Other delinquent debts owed to federal agencies: This includes federal student loans.
 The amount garnished can be up to 15% of your benefit, as long as the portion you receive is still at least $750.

-SSDI benefits are protected from most garnishments and, in many cases, bank levies.
+SSDI benefits are protected from most garnishments and bank levies.
 Sometimes, these protections are automatic.
 Other times, you must take action to protect your benefits from a bank levy.
-And in some cases, your SSDI benefits are not protected from levies.
+And in some cases, your SSDI benefits aren’t protected from levies.

-According to a Treasury Department rule[1], before your bank can levy funds from your account, it must first check whether any Social Security benefits have been directly deposited into that account in the past two months.
-If so, the bank must determine the “protected amount.”
-This amount is either the total of all direct deposits of federal benefit payments within the past two months or your current account balance, whichever is less.
+According to a Treasury Department rule, before a bank can levy money from your account, it must first check if any Social Security benefits have been deposited into the account in the last two months.
+If they have, the bank must calculate a "protected amount."
+This protected amount is either the total of all federal benefit deposits made in the past two months or your current account balance, whichever is lower.
+The bank can’t garnish this protected amount.
+This ensures that your Social Security benefits remain safe from creditors in most cases.

 If your SSDI benefits don’t qualify for any of the protections discussed above, bankruptcy could offer at least temporary protection from levy or garnishment.
 The Bankruptcy Code’s automatic stay provision immediately stops all collection actions.
 Many debts can be discharged, or eliminated, in bankruptcy.
-For debts that can’t be discharged, filing bankruptcy can still give you a chance to stop a levy or garnishment and work out a payment plan with the creditor.
+For debts that can’t be discharged, filing bankruptcy can still give you a chance to stop a levy or garnishment.
+This gives you time to work out a payment plan with the creditor.

 If SSDI or other protected benefits are your only income source, you may be considered judgment-proof.
 Being judgment-proof means that your creditors don’t have a way to collect judgments against you.
 Being judgment-proof doesn’t mean that you’re protected from collection calls and notices.
 You still owe the debt — plus interest — and you could end up paying if your situation changes.